mordori/mordori/README.md

 # Mika Yli-Pentti

 Hi!
-My name is **Mika** and I am excited about everything related to 3D graphics and greatly enjoy programming games!
+My name is Mika and I'm passionate about all aspects of 3D graphics and deeply enjoy programming games!
 <br>

 - I’m currently studying at Hive Helsinki, looking to broaden my skill set to software development and graphics programming.